 Welcome to all our new students!
 We are looking forward to meeting you soon.

-You will find the Kings Norton Library building in the centre of the Cranfield campus.
-It is open from 9am until 8pm every weekday, and 1-5pm at weekends.
+You will find the Kings Norton Library building in the centre of the Cranfield campus, but most of our services and resources are online.

 You have a lot of information to absorb during your first weeks at Cranfield!
 You can find an overview of our services on our website depending on whether you are a Master’s student or a research student.